Feeling that we don’t belong creates our deepest wounds

 My focus is on helping you process the trauma, find your voice, and reclaim yourself.

-I offer therapy in the format that works best for you:
+🌿 I offer individual therapy in the format that works best for you:

-• Weekly video sessions for those who prefer real-time connection.
+• Video Therapy Weekly online sessions for those who prefer real-time connection and the relational presence of face-to-face work.

-• Email-based therapy for those who find writing allows deeper reflection, need flexibility around unpredictable schedules, or simply communicate better in written form.
+• Email Therapy For those who find writing allows deeper reflection, need flexibility around unpredictable schedules, or simply communicate better in written form.
 Many neurodivergent individuals find email therapy particularly helpful.

 I welcome clients of all identities and backgrounds.
 I understand that many forms of difference—including neurodivergence, race, sexuality, and gender—can lead to experiences of marginalisation, and I work with awareness of these intersecting experiences.